 ONLY TO BE COMPLETED ONCE DIRECTED BY THE HEALTH SCIENCES DEPARTMENT

 In compliance with Health and Safety Code section 1338.5, subdivision (a)(3), (Chapter 74, statutes of 2006 (A.B.
 1807) the program must submit Live Scan (electronic fingerprints) to the Department of Justice for criminal clearance 10 days prior to the student’s first day of class.
 The college is responsible for the costs associated with Live Scan process.
-The Live Scan must be obtained from the Shasta County Sherriff’s office in Redding using a transmittal form that will be provided to the student following receipt of a clear drug screen.
+The Live Scan must be obtained from either Accu-Print or the Shasta County Sherriff’s office in Redding using a transmittal form that will be provided to the student following receipt of a clear drug screen.

 In order to participate in the clinical experiences of the Nurse Assistant and/or Home Health Aide courses, students must be cleared by the Department of Health.
 Verification will be obtained by the Health Sciences office prior to clinical placement.
 Students not cleared will be dropped from the program prior to clinical experience.